IbraheemTaha/Study_Resources/Books/AI/Names_Links.md

 ## 5
 A best selling book to master AI with Python **_Artificial Intelligence with Python: Your Complete Guide to Building Intelligent Apps Using Python 3.x_** by **Prateek Joshi, and Alberto Artasanchez**.

+## 6
+In this book the author **Kai-Fu Lee** argues powerfully that because of these unprecedented developments in AI, dramatic changes will be happening much sooner than many of us expected.
+This book is **_AI Superpowers_**